spdx/spdx-3-model/model/Security/Classes/VexUnderInvestigationVulnAssessmentRelationship .md

 ## Summary

-TODO
+Designates elements as products where the impact of a vulnerability is being investigated.

 ## Description

-An VexUnderInvestigationVulnAssessmentRelationship is TODO
+VexUnderInvestigationVulnAssessmentRelationship links a vulnerability to a number of products stating the vulnerability's impact on them is being investigated.
+It represents the VEX under_investigation status.

+When linking elements using a VexUnderInvestigationVulnAssessmentRelationship the following requirements must be observed:

+- Elements linked with a VexUnderInvestigationVulnAssessmentRelationship are constrained to using the underInvestigationFor relationship type.
+- The from: end of the relationship must ve a /Security/Vulnerability classed element.

 ## Metadata

 - name: VexUnderInvestigationVulnAssessmentRelationship
-- SubclassOf: VexVulnAssessmentRelationship
+- SubclassOf:  /Security/VexVulnAssessmentRelationship
 - Instantiability: Concrete

 ## Properties

-- actionStatement
+- relationshipType
-  - type: xsd:string
+  - type: relationshipType
-  - minCount: 1
-  - maxCount: 1
+  - value: underInvestigationFor